Call Us to Find a Therapist

-Trauma focused cognitive behavioral therapy (TF-CBT) was developed by J.A.
-Cohen, A.P.
-Mannarino, Knudsen, and Sharon.
-TF-CBT is designed for anyone who has experienced a significantly traumatic event.
-Trauma focused cognitive behavioral therapy is used to help people experiencing clinical posttraumatic stress return to a healthy state of functioning after a traumatic event.
-This therapy is used for the caretaker, children, and adolescents in a way that decreases the negative behavior patterns and emotional responses that occur as a result of sexual abuse, physical abuse, or other trauma.
+Trauma-focused cognitive behavioral therapy (TF-CBT) was developed by Judith Cohen, Anthony Mannarino, and Esther Deblinger.
+TF-CBT is designed for youth who have experienced a significantly traumatic event.
+Trauma-focused cognitive behavioral therapy is used to help people experiencing clinical posttraumatic stress return to a healthy state of functioning after a traumatic event.
+This therapy is used for the parents or caregivers, children, and adolescents in a way that decreases the negative behavior patterns and emotional responses that occur as a result of sexual abuse, physical abuse, or other trauma.

 This form of therapy integrates interventions that are specifically tailored to meet the needs of people experiencing emotional and psychological difficulties as a result of a trauma and combines them with humanistic, cognitive behavioral and familial strategies.
 Through TF-CBT, both parents and children learn how to process their emotions and thoughts that relate to the traumatic experience.
 They are given the necessary tools to alleviate overwhelming thoughts that can cause stress, anxiety and depression and are taught how to manage their emotions in a healthier way.
 The goal of TF-CBT is to allow both the child and the parent to continue to develop their skills and communication techniques in a healthy manner.